aranega/pybridge/README.md

 ### Python part

-The python code is located in the `python` branch.
+The python code is embedded in this same repository.
 The project had been built using `pipenv`.
 Simply checkout in the `python` branch and do:

 ```